tombh/streaming/JOURNAL.md

 # Journal

+📆 **October 19th**
+Main thing is to get foramtters working, I wonder how long that will take?
+Could be quick!
+Really I need to get to all the grunt work of adding loooooooooooooads of defaults.

+Damn, ok, actually got to write some tests and check out wrapping server in try/except

 📆 **October 18th**
 I want to remove the sleeps from the `jq` test.
 Learn more about LSP diagnostic notifications and maybe even custom notifications/logs.
 Maybe even look into the LSP spec for status updates.

+* [x] Configs for various editors

+Had a good responding to lots of issues on Pygls around the new breaking change release.

 📆 **October 17th**
 Hopefully get yesterday's commit committed soon.
 Then something...